KarlaMel24/Bioinformatic-Journey/Drug_Discovery/Coronavirus/README.md

 This file is to store the project of Drug Discovery of Coronavirus.
-It contain the main project and a code to run it with streamlit
+It contain the main project and an app to run it with streamlit